cepdnaclk/e19-4yp-Multi-Modal-Data-Fusion-for-Trading-Market-Price-Forecasting/docs/README.md

 ## Research Methodology
+   This multi-stage framework for breakout prediction is a comprehensive system that integrates multiple data-driven approaches to enhance trading accuracy.
+Each module plays a crucial role in processing and analyzing different aspects of financial data, ensuring a well-rounded predictive model.
+The structured interaction between trend analysis, volume assessment, macroeconomic influences, and support/resistance classification enables the identification of high-confidence trading signals.
+By leveraging machine learning and real-time market insights, this system provides traders with a powerful tool to differentiate between real breakouts and fakeouts, improving profitability and risk management.

 ## Data Collection
    A robust dataset is critical for accurate price forecasting.
 Our approach involves gathering data from multiple sources:
 ![image](https://github.com/user-attachments/assets/b5c70746-40e8-4829-bee0-0574fd6200b3)